Sigurd: Norway

 The Norwegian ballad of "Sigurd Svein" (NMB 177, TSB E 50) tells of Sigurd's selection of the horse Grani and his ride to Greip (Grípir).
-Although the ballad has many archaic features, it is first recorded in the middle of the nineteenth century.
+Although the ballad has many archaic features, it is first recorded in the middle of the 19th century.

 Faroe Islands

 On the Faroe Islands, ballads about Sigurd are known as Sjúrðar kvæði (CCF 1; Sjúrður is the Faroese form of Sigurd); these ballads contain material from the Thidrekssaga and the Völsunga saga.
-The original form of the ballads likely dates to the fourteenth century, though it is clear that many variants have been influenced by the Danish ballads.
+The original form of the ballads likely dates to the 14th century, though it is clear that many variants have been influenced by the Danish ballads.
 The Faroese ballads include Regin smiður (Regin the Smith, TSB E 51), Brynhildar táttur (the song of Brynhild, TSB E 100), and Høgna táttur (the song of Högni, TSB E 55 and E 38).
 It is possible that Regin smiður is based on a lost Eddic poem.
 The Faroese ballads include Sigurd's slaying of the dragon and acquiring of the hoard, his wooing of Gudrun and Brynhild, and his death.
-They were not recorded until the end of the eighteenth century.
+They were not recorded until the end of the 18th century.

-Pictorial Depictions
+Pictorial depictions

 There are a number of proposed or confirmed depictions of Sigurd's youthful adventures in Scandinavia and on the British Isles in areas under Norse influence or control.
 Many of the oldest depictions are very unclear however, and their depiction of the Sigurd legend is often disputed.
 Attempts to identify depictions of the Sigurd story in Sangüesa (the "Spanish Sigurd"), in Naples (the "Norman Sigurd"), and in northern Germany have all been refuted.
 There are also no confirmed depictions from Denmark.

 Sigurd's killing of Fafnir can be iconographically identified by his killing of the dragon from below, in contrast to other depictions of warriors fighting dragons and other monsters.

 Surviving depictions of Sigurd are frequently found in churches or on crosses; this is likely because Sigurd's defeat of the dragon was seen as prefiguring Christ's defeat of Satan.
 It is also possible that he was identified with the Archangel Michael, who also defeated a dragon and played an important role in the Christianization of Scandinavia.